CS-495-Historical-Sites/remnant/documentation/docs/Documentation/Mobile App/Structure/UI/Screens.md

 If the user does not have an account they can navigate to the registration activity.

+It is also the landing page for when the user recieves a 401 error.

 -   **RegistrationActivity.kt**

 This screen is designed to allow a user to create an account in our database.